-- 2.4.1 The span of control of the Executive Director of People who holds the statutory Director of Children's Services role has been reviewed and interim arrangements have been put in place to reduce this and enable more time to be focused on children's improvement, from 2nd October for 6 months whilst a longer term review takes place. - 2.4.2 A new interim Director of Early Help and Children's Social Care has been appointed and started full time on 2nd October.
-Philip Segurola brings capacity and strong experience having led Kent from Requires Improvement to a Good Ofsted judgement. - 2.4.3 A new interim Chair of the CSCB has been appointed and started in September.
-Di Smith brings considerable experience as an ex DCS but also as a Chair of an Improvement Board in another authority.
-A development session with the LSCB led by the new Chair has already taken place and clear step forward in starting to set a stronger and clearer direction. - 2.4.4 A decision has taken place, with partners, to separate the Chairing of the Adult Safeguarding Board and the Children's Safeguarding Board for the next 2 3 years.
+- 4.7 The span of control of the Executive Director of People who holds the statutory Director of Children's Services role has been reviewed and interim arrangements have been put in place to reduce this and enable more time to be focused on children's improvement, from 2nd October for 6 months whilst a longer term review takes place. - 4.8 A new interim Director of Early Help and Children's Social Care has been appointed and started full time on 2nd October.
+Philip Segurola brings capacity and strong experience having led Kent from Requires Improvement to a Good Ofsted judgement. - 4.9 A new interim Chair of the CSCB has been appointed and started in September.
+Di Smith brings considerable experience as a previous DCS but also as a Chair of an Improvement Board in another authority.
+A development session with the LSCB led by the new Chair has already taken place and clear step forward in starting to set a stronger and clearer direction.

+- 4.10 A decision has taken place, with partners, to separate the Chairing of the Adult Safeguarding Board and the Children's Safeguarding Board for the next 2 3 years.
 This is to ensure full attention is given to children's improvements, whilst ensuring adult safeguarding has the full attention that is needed.
 Adi Cooper, London Care and Health Improvement Adviser, is acting as the temporary Chair of the adults board whilst we recruit a new Chair.
-The advert for the new Adult Safeguarding Board Chair is now live. - 2.4.5 A meeting has taken place between the Director of Law, Executive Director People, and members of the judiciary to support improvement planning around court work.
+The advert for the new Adult Safeguarding Board Chair is now live. - 4.11 A meeting has taken place between the Director of Law, Executive Director People, and members of the judiciary to support improvement planning around court work.
 A number of activities are taking place to progress this work, including a schedule of meetings between the service and the judiciary, development of the court proceedings action plan and data set.
-Croydon has agreed to be part of the LIFT project with South London and Maudsley NHS, NSPCC and the Judiciary to start 16th

-- October.
-Internally a new Head of children's and education law has been appointed and has taken up this permanent role. - 2.4.6 The LGA is supporting our work with Elected Members.
-LGA training and support is open to Members and will include a focus on scrutiny. - 2.4.7 Research on Corporate Parenting Panels is progressing and will be completed and agreed by the Lead Member for Children's Services ready for the next Corporate Parenting Panel in November.
-New strengthened duties under the Children and Social Work Act 2017 are coming in and Corporate Parenting Panel will need to be strengthened to meet new duties and drive improvement. - 2.4.8 Work is underway to launch the new Children in Care Council during October half term, including a new membership cohorts of children (8-12 and 13-18).
-The launch date is 24 October 2017.
+Croydon has agreed to be part of the LIFT project with South London and Maudsley NHS, NSPCC and the Judiciary to start 16th October.
+Internally a new Head of children's and education law has been appointed and has taken up this permanent role. - 4.12 The LGA is supporting our work with Elected Members.
+LGA training and support is open to Members and will include a focus on scrutiny. - 4.13 Research on Corporate Parenting Panels is progressing and will be completed and agreed by the Lead Member for Children's Services ready for the next Corporate Parenting Panel in November.
+New strengthened duties under the Children and Social Work Act 2017 are coming in and Corporate Parenting Panel will need to be strengthened to meet new duties and drive improvement. - 4.14 The new Children in Care Council launched during October half term, including a new membership cohorts of children (8-12 and 13-18).

-2.5 Workforce actions
+Workforce actions